 Another great benefit of a smart lock is being able to lock and unlock the door remotely.
 When you are away from home, and some friend or family wants to get in, you can open the door for them while at work.
 In addition to that, you can send a guest password to your family so they can enter without your help.
 Furthermore, whenever someone unlocks your house, you will be notified through the app, which increases security and oversight.

 Most of the smart locks feature a tamper alarm.
 As the name suggests, a tamper alarm is a noise that your smart lock makes when someone tries to tamper with it.
 In simple terms, if an uninvited guest guesses too many wrong passwords, the alarm will go off and let you know about the danger.

 Smart Door Lock Features

-When buying a smart lock, purchasing the first product you see is probably not the best approach!
-Instead, consider the following features to ensure you get the best smart lock.
+When buying a smart lock, purchasing the first product you see is probably not the best approach.
+Instead, consider the following features to ensure you get the best option for your needs.

 The majority of smart locks work similarly and have the same access mechanism.
 You can unlock the smart lock using a physical deadbolt key or the primary password.
 You can also assign different people to different passwords.
-Geo-fencing is also an access option.
+Geofencing is also an access option.
 Some smart locks are completely keyless and you can unlock them only with a password.
-Both of these locks are equally secured, so choose whatever suits your household the best.
+Both types of locks are equally secure, so choose whatever suits your household the best.

 Security Grade & Deadbolt